MeadowlarkDAW/rainout/DESIGN_DOC.md

         - [ ] Jack
         - [ ] Pipewire
         - [ ] Alsa (Maybe, depending on how difficult this is.
 This could be unecessary if Pipewire turns out to be good enough.)
-        - [ ] Portaudio (Maybe, depending on how difficult this is.
+        - [ ] Pulseaudio (Maybe, depending on how difficult this is.
 This could be unecessary if Pipewire turns out to be good enough.)
     - Mac
         - [ ] CoreAudio
         - [ ] Jack (Maybe, if it is stable enough on Mac.)
-        - [ ] Portaudio (Maybe, if it is stable enough on Mac.)
     - Window
         - [ ] WASAPI
-        - [ ] ASIO (reluctantly) (If there is a better solution, let me know because I would rather avoid this proprietary mess.)
+        - [ ] ASIO (reluctantly)
         - [ ] Jack (Maybe, if it is stable enough on Windows.)
-        - [ ] Portaudio (Maybe, if it is stable enough on Windows.)
 - Scan the available devices on the system, and present configuration options in a format that is intuitive to an end-user configuring devices inside a settings GUI.
 - Send all audio and midi streams into a single high-priority thread, taking advantage of native duplex devices when available.
 (Audio buffers will be presented as de-interlaced `f32` buffers).
 - Robust and graceful error handling, especially while the stream is running.
-- Save and load configurations to/from a config file.
+- Easily save and load configurations to/from a config file.
-- Let the user create and name "busses" which are presented in the application's GUI and config files (I.e. showing the ports "focusrite-scarlett:input_1" and "focusrite-scarlett:input_2" as busses named "host mic" and "co-host mic", and showing the ports "focusrite-scarlett:output_1" and "focusrite-scarlett:output_2" as a single stereo bus named "speakers out").
-This could arguably be handled by the application instead, but this could allow config files to be shared more easily, even across different applications that use `rusty-daw-io`.
 - A system that will try to automatically create a good initial default configuration.

 # Later/Maybe Goals